-In just five short months, America’s National Parks will be celebrating their 100th birthday!
-With this in mind, I’ll be doing a post a month from March through August, highlighting five of the national parks we have been to.
+In 2016, America’s National Parks will be celebrating their 100th birthday!
+With this in mind, I wrote a post a month from March through August, highlighting five of the national parks we have been to.
 As Yellowstone National Park is our country’s first national park, my first post is on YNP!

 If you haven’t been there, you simply must add it to your travel list!
 The bulk of the park is in the northwest corner of Wyoming, although some areas overflow into neighboring Idaho and Montana.
 YNP is wild, pristine, and diverse.
 It is also the site of a lot of controversy including issues surrounding wolves, bears, and bison.